 SHIPMENTS: All sales are Ex-Works Factory (as such term is defined by the International Chamber of Commerce as of the date hereof).
 Shipping contracts made by Seller shall be to Buyer's account.
 All claims for loss or damage after risk of loss has passed to Buyer shall be filed by Buyer with the carrier.
 Buyer shall be liable to Seller for the full price of the goods, irrespective of loss or damage in transit.
 Seller shall not be required to provide freight cost receipts to Buyer at the time of invoice.
 Buyer shall bear all risk and expense for delivery of goods, including without limitation, shipping, loading, unloading, storage, freight, and insurance.
 Goods may be shipped to Buyer in whole or in part.
 Title to goods shall pass to Buyer when delivered to the carrier or the Buyer, whichever occurs first, even if the goods are shipped freight prepaid.
 Among other things, a signed delivery receipt or bill of lading will constitute proof of delivery.
 The choice of carrier is made solely at the discretion of Seller, and Seller makes no representation as to the acceptability of a particular carrier.
-Except when Seller expressly agrees in writing, Seller does not quarantee shipment or delivery by a certain date or time, although Seller will strive to deliver goods by the date that it may communicate to Buyer.
+Except when Seller expressly agrees in writing, Seller does not guarantee shipment or delivery by a certain date or time, although Seller will strive to deliver goods by the date that it may communicate to Buyer.
 Seller shall not be liable to Buyer, or any other person, for any loss or damage of any kind which results from delay in shipment, delivery, or failure to give notice of delay, whether or not such delay was caused by Seller or otherwise.
 Seller reserves the right to backorder any goods and to ship from backorder in such order as Seller determines.

 LIMITED WARRANTY: Seller warrants, to its original Buyer, that goods manufactured by Seller are free from defects in material and workmanship for 12 months from date of shipment (except for specified products with warranties that supercede this limited warranty.
 Please consult factory for these products).
-If a failure to conform to specifications or a defect in materials or workmanship is discovered within this period.
-Seller must promptly be notified in writing within thirty (30) days, which notification, in any event must be received no later than 12 months from the date of shipment.
+The Buyer hereby acknowledges and agrees, though free from defects in material and workmanship at the time of shipment, that the useful life of goods manufactured by Seller will vary depending upon the Buyer's frequency of use, application, and other factors, with regard to such goods.
+In that respect, notwithstanding any other provision to the contrary in the Agreement, these Terms and Conditions, or the Order Acknowledgement, the Seller specifically does not warrant the useful life of any product.
+If a failure to conform to specifications or a defect in materials or workmanship is discovered within this period, Seller must promptly be notified in writing within thirty (30) days, which notification, in any event must be received no later than 12 months from the date of shipment.
 Within a reasonable time after such notification, Seller will correct any failure to conform to specifications or any defect in materials or workmanship, or in lieu of such repair, and at its sole option, shall replace the equipment.
-THE ABOVE ARE THE BUYER'S EXCLUSIVE REMEDIES FOR BREACH OF WARRANTY.
+REMEDIES FOR BREACH OF WARRANTY.
 Seller does not warrant: (a) defects caused by failure to provide suitable installation environment for the product, (b) damage caused by use of the product for purposes other than those for which it was purchased, (c) damage caused by disasters such as fire, flood, wind, and lightning, (d) damage caused by unauthorized attachments, or modification, (e) any other abuse or misuse by the Buyer, including improper installation; or (f) goods which have been damaged or altered by Buyer or its customers.